citp/privacy-policy-historical/d/do/dou/doubleviking.com.md

 This statement covers the site www.Doubleviking.com (“Doubleviking”).
 Please read this statement carefully before using proceeding to access Doubleviking.
 Your use of Doubleviking indicates your agreement to abide by the Terms in effect.

 **Information Collection**
-Kittycough Creative is the sole owner of the information collected on www.Doubleviking.com.
+Double Viking Network, LLC is the sole owner of the information collected on www.Doubleviking.com.
 Doubleviking may collect information from our users at several different points on our Web site.

 **Comments**
 In order to enhance their use of this Web site, users can choose to leave comments on particular articles of interest.
 To leave a comment, users must submit information including a valid email address.
 Doubleviking uses this information to screen out users who leave comments prohibited by our terms and conditions of use, and will not pass this information to any other organization.